mcrespoae/tempit/README.md

 4. Implement your changes and commit them.
 5. Push your changes to your forked repository.
 6. Submit a pull request.

+You can also open an issue if you find a bug or have a suggestion.

 You can test your code using `make test` and `make example` to trigger the examples.
 Please, check the [Makefile](https://github.com/mcrespoae/tempit/blob/main/Makefile) to know more about commands.